-CYPRESS, Texas – As we headed down the highway into Houston, we looked for a burger getaway.
-It didn’t take long to find this backyard burger resort off Cypress Rosehill Road.
+CYPRESS, Texas – As we headed down the highway into Houston, we looked for a burger getaway and it didn’t take long to find a backyard burger resort in Cypress called The Shack.

 Hannah Johnson started off as a busser here when she was 16.
 Now, she’s the general manager.
 Hannah is an energetic essential part of this burger business, hence the reason owner Joe Duong named one of his eclectic offerings after her, the Hannah Banana.

 “It was actually a present to me,” Hannah explained.
 “On, I want to say my 19 birthday, the owner was like, ‘Hey take a look at the menu.’
 I looked and there’s this burger with bananas on it and I was like no way.
 This is crazy.”

 You heard that right, a burger with bananas!
 We have traveled miles upon miles in Texas, and I have never seen bananas on a burger.
 While the shack is known for having great burger staples, their off the wall offerings are just as popular.

 “People that experiment with food are either mad geniuses or just mad, so one of those two things,” Matt, a frequent visitor at The Shack, informed us.